NelsonHMalbone/pythonMegaCourse/README.md

 using dir(str) in console will show you all the methods for str data type using the help("example".capitalize) finshed day 2 starting day 3

+#### 05-24
+starting to work on day 3
+main focus is using match case and for loops

+to add a to new run or to view all runs. first ask user to add a new run or to view